mfpdev/mfp-advanced-adapters-samples/samples/mfp-api-twilio-sql-spring-sample/README.md

 We use a relational database with a single table XXX Add more data

 ### Unit Tests
 The unit tests follows the maven tests directory structure and are written using junit.
-These rae not exustive tests but they show how the various classes in the adapter can be tested outside of the MobileFirst server.
+These are not exhaustive tests but they show how the various classes in the adapter can be tested outside of the MobileFirst server.
 SOme things to note:

 * Since we use a dependency injection framework, the tested object are not dependent on the specifics of the MobileFirst